What is a credit builder card?

 By using eligibility checkers, you can see if you’re likely to be accepted before you apply.
 This avoids leaving ‘hard footprints’ on your credit report for lenders to see, as it only performs a soft search (unlike a formal credit card application).

 Here at Ocean Finance, we specialise in offering credit cards to people with less-than-perfect credit scores.
-With our QuickCheck facility, you can find out if you’ll be accepted before you apply – this will only be visible to you and won’t affect your credit rating.
+With our QuickCheck (soft search) facility, you can find out if you’re likely to be accepted before you apply – this will only be visible to you and won’t affect your credit rating.

 Improve your credit rating with Ocean Finance